nxt3d/ensips/ensips/ensip-TBD-17.md

 ---
-title: Text Key Parameters
+title: Key Parameters
-author: Prem Makeig (premm.eth) <premm@unruggable.com>
-discussions-to: <URL>
-status: Idea
+description: An extension to ENS record keys (text and data) that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon
+contributors:
+    - premm.eth
+ensip:
-created: 2025-07-18
+  created: "2025-07-18"
+  status: draft
 ---

+# ENSIP-XX: Key Parameters

 ## Abstract

-This ENSIP defines Text Key Parameters, an extension to ENS text record keys that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon (`:`).
+This ENSIP defines Key Parameters, an extension to ENS record keys (both text records via ENSIP-5 and data records via ENSIP-24) that allows for dynamic or contextual data to be stored and referenced by appending a parameter after a colon (`:`).
 This enables richer, more flexible key-value data for agentic systems, dApps, and other ENS-integrated applications.

 ## Motivation

-While text record keys in ENS provide a namespace for data storage, many use cases require referencing data that is contextual, such as by timestamp, block number, user ID, or other parameters.
-Text Key Parameters allow for this flexibility, supporting composable and dynamic data models for both global keys and service keys.
+While record keys in ENS (both text records via ENSIP-5 and data records via ENSIP-24) provide a namespace for data storage, many use cases require referencing data that is contextual, such as by timestamp, block number, user ID, or other parameters.
+Key Parameters allow for this flexibility, supporting composable and dynamic data models for both global keys and service keys.

 ## Specification

-Text record keys in ENS can be global keys (strings without dot notation) or follow the reverse dot notation format (e.g., `com.twitter`, `org.telegram`).
-Text Key Parameters extend these keys by allowing a parameter to be appended after a colon (`:`).
+Record keys in ENS can be global keys (strings without dot notation) or follow the reverse dot notation format (e.g., `com.twitter`, `org.telegram`).
+Key Parameters extend these keys by allowing a parameter to be appended after a colon (`:`), and apply to both text records (ENSIP-5) and data records (ENSIP-24).

 ### Syntax

 ```
-{text-key}:{parameter}
+{key}:{parameter}
 ```

 Where:
-- `{text-key}` is a text record key as defined in ENSIP-5
+- `{key}` is a record key as defined in ENSIP-5 (for text records) or ENSIP-24 (for data records)
 - `{parameter}` is a contextual value, such as a timestamp, block number, user ID, etc.

 ### Examples